ga-dc/outcomes/homework.md

 # Outcomes Homework

-- Homework will take more time for some, and less time for others.
-It is up to you how you want to partition your time for a given exercise.
+- Homework will follow the exact same requirements and format as your in-class homework.
+You will always have competing pressure to complete outcomes work or your classwork.
+Manage your time effectively and use allocated outcomes work time wisely!

 - Turn in **something**.
 Turning in an incomplete assignment is **infinitely** better than turning in nothing at all.
 We can't get you the help you need unless we see what you're working on.
 That said...